Posted by Ramos Law Group, PLLC | Child Support, child support modification

 There are limited reasons a court would consider making changes to the child support obligation:

 - When more than three years have passed since the judge entered the child support order that is currently in effect, both societal and personal factors may justify a modification.
-Either parent can make the request if the amount of support would change by $100 or 20 percent per month, as measured by current child support guidelines.
+Either parent can request if the amount of support would change by $100 or 20 percent per month, as measured by current child support guidelines.

 - Gather evidence to support your position.